Han-Cao/collapse-bubble/docs/merge_duplicates.md

 4. **If an indel of length m can right shift longer than its length, then the indel is a tandem repeat, with repeat motif of length M, and m % M == 0**

-   Let the indel right shift m bases, given 3, the new sequence is the same as the original one, then it is a tandem repeat
+   Let the indel right shift m bases, given corollary 3, the new sequence is the same as the original one, then it is a tandem repeat

 Moreover, in a non-overlapping VCF (requirement 1):